ammo414/cpg-analytic-engineering-project/README.md

-## Analytics Engineering Projeect -
+## Analytics Engineering Project -
 In this exercise I demonstrated how I reason about data and how I communicate my understanding of a specific data set to others.
 I accomplish the following tasks:

 * Review unstructured JSON data and diagram a new structured relational data model